Greta Van Susteren: Career

 In October 2017, Van Susteren joined Voice of America as a contributor.

-In September 2018, Van Susteren testified before Congress about the human rights abuses and genocide against the Rohingya people of Myanmar.

 In February 2019, Van Susteren joined Gray Television, a large group of television stations, as its chief national political analyst out of Gray's Washington bureau, providing commentary and analysis to the newscasts airing on Gray's 140+ stations.
 She was also developing two nationally syndicated shows for the company.
 In April 2019, Van Susteren and Gray announced Full Court Press with Greta Van Susteren, a Sunday morning talk show, which would begin airing on most Gray stations in September 2019, along with Weigel Broadcasting stations in Chicago and Milwaukee.
 With Gray stations in Iowa and South Carolina, the program hoped to get candidate interviews for such early election primary states.
 The program planned to roll out "Full Court Press-Overtime", a website and associated app with additional content and user feedback.

-In May 2022, it was announced that Van Susteren had joined Newsmax TV, and will begin hosting The Record with Greta Van Susteren on June 14, 2022.
+In May 2022, it was announced that Van Susteren had joined Newsmax TV, and on June 14, she started hosting The Record with Greta Van Susteren.

 Personal life

 Van Susteren married tort lawyer John P. Coale in 1988.
-She and her husband are Scientologists, and in 1995 to People she said she is "a strong advocate of their ethics".
+She and her husband are Scientologists.
+In 1995, in an interview with People, she said she is "a strong advocate of their ethics".

 From August 2006 until January 2014, she was a co-owner of the Old Mill Inn, a restaurant in Mattituck, New York, on the North Fork of Long Island.